evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4_Cross_Turismo/_index.md

 You can choose between three sound systems on the Porsche Taycan 4 Cross Turismo.
 With the Porsche Sound system, you get ten speakers with a max system output of 150 watts.
 With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
 With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1455 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Porsche Taycan 4 Cross Turismo supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ## Lights